mithleshupadhyay/guised-up/docs/TSD.md

 The implementation target for this submission is:

-- React Native feed screen
+- Expo React Native feed screen with browser preview
 - Laravel API with Sanctum token auth
 - PostgreSQL for relational data
 - pgvector as the vector database
-- Python embedding service with deterministic local embeddings
+- Python FastAPI embedding service with deterministic local embeddings
+- Docker Compose local runtime
 - Raw SQL queries for operational analysis

 Important product rule: